 The Intercontinental: On the Mag.
 Mile it is one of the cities architectural highlights.
 It has a good lobby lounge, a wine bar and a restaurant that is a good place to go for lunch.
 It has one of the best indoor pools in Chicago.

 The Blackstone: An historic hotel on S. Michigan.
 Recently renovated it has resumed it's former glory.
 The restaurant Mercat a la Planxa located in the Blackstone is the cities best place for tapas.
 It is a bit south of most tourist destinations but is well located for Millennium Park, the Art Institute, the Field Museum and Shedd Aquarium.
 East rooms have great views but many of the rooms have limited views.
 My brother's standard double room on a recent stay was very large and well appointed.

 Conrad: A classy hotel with very well appointed rooms.
 The hotel is trendier than the people who stay there.
 Set in an ideal spot, on Michigan but with a back entrance that is in a quiet street.
 The outdoor rooftop lounge is a romantic spot to feel like you are young and hip even if you are not.

 W-Lakeshore: A trendy hotel, at least the lobby area.
 It has a hip vibe but it is not a relaxing place.
 The rooms are fairly small and the bathrooms are not only small but have sliding doors which do not offer as much privacy as regular doors.
 The spectacular rooms, their name not mine, have great lake views.
 It is not as much in the middle of things as most hotels, but it is in a quieter part of the city.

-Cheaper But Still Nice Options:
+Cheap But Still Nice Hotel Options: